-When I found out my University would support nursing students in doing an international placement, I knew straight away I’d be heading to Africa.
+When I found out my University would support midwifery students in doing an international placement, I knew straight away I’d be heading to Africa.
 Travelling with with an organisation that would take away the hassle and risks of arranging an overseas placement by myself was important to me.
-I spent a lot of time looking into it and I came across Work the World who offered tailored placements in Africa, Asia and Latin America.
+I spent a lot of time looking into it and I came across Work the World who offered tailored placements in Africa and Asia.

 After some insightful conversations with Work the World's consultants, I registered to travel to Dar Es Salaam in Tanzania.
 Work the World's amazing Operations Team then got in touch to discuss what I wanted to get out of the placement on a professional and personal level.
 From there, the team tailored my experience in alignment with my interests.

 On arrival in Tanzania, the smiley Work the World team were waiting to collect me with a much needed bottle of cold water in hand.
 We drove to the Work the World house, in which there were already other healthcare students and professionals; nurses, medics, physiotherapists and dentists included.
 It was a warm welcome!

 On the first morning, the Work the World team took us on a hospital orientation.
 We caught the dala dala (the name ofthe local bus), which we would ride each morning thereafter.
 When we arrived, I was introduced to the staff I'd be working with and the areas and departments I’d be spending time in like the antenatal, postnatal, labour wards.
 This was my first glimpse of healthcare in Tanzania.
 After visiting the hospital, the team took us out for a delicious welcome lunch to try some local food.
 Next, we took a tuk tuk to a local shopping area and tried some ice-cream as we explored all the local shops and amenities.